Not sure where your information should be stored?

 - There could be security risks that compromise the confidentially, integrity and availability of your information or make it publicly available while placing the university at risk.

-- The university has no control over what occurs with these service providers; therefore the university cannot protect the privacy and security of your information.
+- The university has no control over what occurs with outside service providers; therefore the university cannot protect the privacy and security of your information.

 - ECU information could be exported and housed outside the U.S. under foreign jurisdiction.